NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/langevin.md

 Using Langevin dynamics we can sample the canonical ensemble for a simple harmonic oscillator and investigate the energy expectation values.

-Firstly we should set up our system parameters. here we have two atoms in a harmonic potential at temperature of `1e-3`.
+Firstly we set up our system parameters.
+Here, we have two atoms in a harmonic potential at a temperature of `1e-3` (units?).
 We have arbitrarily chosen the dissipation constant ``\gamma = 1``, this can be tuned for optimal sampling in more complex systems.
 ```@example langevin
 using NQCDynamics